Coldpaly

 Key tracks

-Viva la Vida — The title track from their 2008 album showcased a dramatic shift in instrumentation and thematic scope, topping charts globally.
+Viva la Vida — The title track from their fourth album marked a dramatic shift with its string arrangements and historical themes, topping charts globally.